Taking the stock’s historical valuation into consideration

 The stock market goes through cycles.
 The valuation of stocks in the last five years would be higher than the valuation of stocks in the previous five years as that period included the global financial crisis.
 Not going far back enough to take into account various market cycles will cause us to either overvalue or undervalue stocks.

-In the chart below you could see that the average PE of the stock 3M Company for the last five years is 19.7x.
-If the stock were to trade at 19.5x today you would think that it is not expensive.
+In the chart below you could see that the average PE of the stock 3M Company for the five years to 2019 is 19.7x.
+If the stock were to trade at 19.5x you would think that it is not expensive.
 However, if one goes to the previous 5-year period, the average valuation during that period was only 14.4x.
 Based on that, a valuation of 19.5x would be rather expensive.

-To overcome this problem, we should go back at least 20 years if possible so that we can find the true average valuation, which takes into account extreme market cycles such as the dot.com bubble and global financial crisis.
+To overcome this problem, we should go back more than 20 years so that we can find the true average valuation, which takes into account extreme market cycles such as the dot.com bubble and global financial crisis.
 It is only by knowing the extreme “highs” and “lows” that one is able to determine the true “normal”.